debkbanerji/templyte/README.md

 Once the dependencies have been installed, running the application in development mode requires the developer to run two commands in separate shells.
 The first is `npm run development-server` which starts up a development version of the A.P.I. that runs on port 3000. (this development server automatically restarts upon any file changes, to allow for faster development) The second command is `npm run development-gui` which starts the Angular application that makes up the front end.
 This runs on port 4200 and can be accessed by entering `localhost:4200` into the address bar of the developer's web browser.
 Note that this development version of the Angular application automatically refreshes the web page upon any code changes.

 ### Deployment to Production

+After running `npm install`, running `npm start` will start a production version of the application on port 3000.
+Most modern web application hosting services, such as Heroku and Amazon Web Services will be able to automatically recognize the npm information defined in `package.json` and run both the `npm install` and `npm start` commands for you.

+Note that once you deploy the application to production, you will need to register the domain name of the deployed version within the Firebase console as a trusted login source, or login will be blocked.